American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 • No annual point bonuses

-American Express Platinum Card Rewards
+Amex Platinum Card Rewards

-The Platinum Card’s points-earning structure is tailored to people who do quite a bit of travel.
+The Platinum Card®’s points-earning structure is tailored to people who do quite a bit of travel.

 Membership Rewards® points never expire, so you can save them up over multiple years and then redeem them for something you really want.